Life Guard Amazonia

 Courtesy: Lucy + Jorge Orta

-Amazonia is both a real and mythological place.
-We are connected to its imaginary through the vision of a lush, green forest abundant with wildlife.
-With the highest concentration of biodiversity per square-metre, it is by far the most important living organism that humans rely on for the survival of their own species.
-The human figure depicted in the Amazon Life Guard has carefully assembled a colourful, diverse collection of species and laid them out on a linen tarp.
+The Amazon rainforest is both a real and mythological place, a lush, green forest abundant with wildlife.
+It has the highest concentration of biodiversity per square-metre and is the most important living organism that humans rely on for the survival of their own species.
+The figure depicted in the Amazon Life Guard has carefully assembled a colourful, diverse collection of floral species and laid them out on a linen tarp.
 Early herbalists and botanists collected plants for medicinal study purposes, and here the association with the original function of the Red Cross stretcher reminds us of the wounded body in need of treatment and care.
-Likewise, the Amazon rainforest, planet earth’s vital organ is under threat with consequences that will irrevocable affect the health of all living organisms.
+Likewise, the Amazon rainforest, planet earth’s vital organ is under threat from deforestation and climate change with consequences that will irrevocable affect the health of all living organisms.